 It invests this money or sets aside the rest before you have a chance to spend it on non-essentials.
-The free stock app allows you to have multiple “investment pies” to send your money, such as one for an emergency fund, one for a home down payment and one for retirement.
+The stock app allows you to have multiple “investment pies” to send your money, such as one for an emergency fund, one for a home down payment and one for retirement.

 Also learn how to get free stocks for signing up to your account.
 This can make getting started even easier.

 Rather than vague goals, you want Specific, Measurable, Achievable, Relevant, and Time-based (SMART) goals.

 For example, you may have a goal to pay off all of your credit card debt by a specific, manageable date.
 Share your goals with someone you admire as motivation and to hold yourself accountable.

 You may also want to set numerical goals.

 For example, you may have a goal of saving $400 per month from your paycheck for the next six months.